mattmakai/mattmakai.com/source/content/pages/talks.rst

 part.
 How do you inspire and equip software developers in five minutes so they are not only excited but also prepared to use your API?

+Talk given at
-Upcoming talk at `DC Web API Group <http://www.meetup.com/DC-Web-API-User-Group/events/199434682/>`_ in Washington, D.C.on Wednesday, August 20.
+`DC Web API Group <http://www.meetup.com/DC-Web-API-User-Group/events/199434682/>`_ in Washington, D.C.on Wednesday, August 20.

 ----